-Mothra have appeared in 16 films since 1961 and her most recent appearance was in the 2019 film Godzilla: King of the Monsters.
+Mothra has appeared in 16 films since 1961 and her most recent appearance was in the 2019 film Godzilla: King of the Monsters.

 The Mothman Prophecies

-The Mothman Prophecies film is based off of a 1975 book written by parapsychologist John Keel.
-In this book, Keel recounts the 1966 events of Points Pleasant West Virginia.
+The Mothman Prophecies film is based on a 1975 book written by parapsychologist John Keel.
+In this book, Keel recounts the strange events that occurred in 1966 at Points Pleasant West Virginia.
 As the story goes, Point Pleasant was visited by a tall dark man who was seen “prowling outside houses with his red eyes or flying overhead on leathery wings” (6) After multiple reports of sighting is this “man”, local reporter Mary Haye “consolidated all of these various reports into a single perpetrator that she dubbed the Mothman.”(6)